garutilorenzo/k3s-oci-cluster/README.md

 Allow group terraform-group to read network-load-balancers  in compartment id <compartment_ocid>
 ```

+See [how](#oracle-provider-setup) to find the compartment ocid.
 The user and the group have to be manually created before using this module.
 To create the user go to Identity & Security -> Users, then create the group in Identity & Security -> Groups and associate the newly created user to the group.
 The last step is to create the policy in Identity & Security -> Policies.

 #### Example RSA key generation